Rosemoe/sora-editor/language-textmate-packs/README.md

 > [!NOTE]
 > Replace `0.23.7` with the current editor version.
 You can find the newest version from the badge above, or visit the GitHub [Releases](https://github.com/Rosemoe/sora-editor/releases) page.
-> For local development, you can depend on `project(":textmate-language-lua")` instead of using Maven coordinates.
+> For local development, you can depend on `project(":language-textmate-lua")` instead of using Maven coordinates.

 ### Register File Provider